axonops/documentation/docs/operations/cassandra/restore/restore-node-different-ip.md

 # Replace a node from a remote backup

+*Follow this procedure to restore a single Cassandra node from a total loss of all data where the replacement node has a different IP address from the original.*

 > NOTE: Restoring a node from a total loss can only be performed from a remote backup

-Follow this procedure to restore a single Cassandra node from a total loss of all data where the replacement node has a different IP address from the original.

 AxonOps identifies nodes by a unique host ID which is assigned when the agent starts up.
 In order to restore a backup to a node with a different IP address you must manually assign the AxonOps host ID of the old node to its new replacement.